countable-web/open-source-corporation/sales/PROPOSALS.md

 1. Ask questions to help you understand what the evaluators are looking for.
 1. If the project solves a real problem, there should be an existing (partial, bad) solution.
 Ask "How are you currently getting by without this solution?
 What process will we be replacing?".
 1. Get clarity on anything that might disqualify you.

+Also, create several touchpoints (LinkedIn, email, phone) to get to know them before you write.
+If there's a way to demonstrate your system woring, that is ideal.

 ### Research